PBearson/ESP32-With-ESP-PROG-Demo/README.md

 <img src="img/Run-and-Debug.png">

 Switch to the Debug Console.
-After a few seconds, OpenOCD will launch a GDB session and you will hit a temporary breakpoint in the main function of our application (`app_main`).
+After a few seconds, OpenOCD will launch a **GDB** session and you will hit a temporary breakpoint in the main function of our application (`app_main`).
 We added this breakpoint when we added the line `debug_init_break = tbreak app_main` to `platformio.ini`.
 At the top of the screen, you will see some new buttons have appeared, which are used for controlling the program in the debug state.
 However, we will use the Debug Console for the majority of our debugging tasks.

 <img src="img/Debug-Console.png">

 ### Debugging Examples
+**Since GDB is actually used for debugging, we actually enter GDB commands in the debug console.**

-To illustrate a simple example of how to debug a program, we will place a breakpoint in a function and analyze the program when it reaches that function.
+To illustrate a simple example of how to debug a program, we will place a hardware assisted breakpoint in a function and analyze the program when it reaches that function.
 In the Debug Console, place a breakpoint in the `printf` function:

 ```
 hb printf